Many people ask “why is VPS so expensive” but it isn’t!

 Table of Contents:

-- Disadvantages of having your own server
+- Disadvantages of having your own self managed server.

-- Advantages of having your own server
+- Advantages of having your own self managed server.

-- Dedicated server vs. virtual server vs. cloud server
+- Dedicated server vs. virtual server vs. cloud server.

-- Managed servers
+- Managed virtual servers.

 - For whom is a managed VPS worth it?

-Disadvantages of having your own server
+Disadvantages of having your own self managed server

 - Secure configuration of the server applications: Unfortunately, many server applications are configured insecurely by default.
 You should therefore check which security measures have to be taken for each server application that is operated.